 Sustainability in Our Facilities

-In 2018, we reduced our solid waste to landfill by 21% on an intensity basis (per case of product sold) versus 2011.
-On an absolute basis, we’ve decreased solid waste to landfill by 11% in this same period.
-This represents a reduction of 1,185 tons of solid waste sent to landfill in 2018 versus 2011, which is the baseline year for our 2020 reduction goal.
+Since 2008, we’ve reduced our solid waste to landfill by 40% on an intensity basis (per case of product sold) and 25% on an absolute basis.
+This represents a reduction of 3,347 tons of solid waste sent to landfill in 2018 versus 2007.

 Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total solid waste to landfill for 2011 (the baseline year for our 2020 waste reduction goal) was recalculated to exclude solid waste sent to landfill at these facilities.
 Data for 2012 and 2013 were not recalculated.